Home | Volume 13 | Article number 18

 What is known about this topic

-• According to the World Health Organization, indoor residual spaying has been one of the most important intervention strategies for malaria elimination by 2030 in developing countries;
+• According to the World Health Organization, indoor residual spraying has been one of the most important intervention strategies for malaria elimination by 2030 in developing countries;

 • Community participation and behavioral change play an integral role in implementing malaria elimination strategies.